SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 Web 3.0 is not really a "thing" as it has not been designed, defined and its characteristics - big data, use of emerging technologies like AI (artificial intelligence), ML (machine learning), block chain are making significant departures from what Web 2.0 looked like.

-Koonin, also said, Web 2.0 needed a reset as the cancel culture will slowly lead to content loss when these sites are taken down as a UGC provider is in the eye of a social media storm.
+Koonin also said Web 2.0 needed a reset as the cancel culture will slowly lead to content loss when these sites are taken down as a UGC provider is in the eye of a social media storm.

 Content generators now need to think of uncreative content guidelines - search-engine-optimisation and other engagement metrics  as well as social and political correctness - taking the fun out of building a personal website.